What is Kali Yuga? The Four Hindu Epochs Explained

 The Four Yugas

 There is much debate among scholars as to the true interpretation of these predictions.
 One scholar, named Bibhu Dev Misra, has combed through countless texts and scriptures worldwide, to try and find a coherent interpretation.
-Below, you will see a description of the 4 Yugas (cycles), with dates.
 Each cyclical age is followed by a transitional period, which we can think of as a bifurcation, an in-between era of death and renewal.

 1 | Satya Yuga (Krita Yuga): The Age of Truth

-Satya Yuga, also called Krita Yuga, is described as the first of the four great ages of humanity, and the highest point of the ascending cycle.
-It is known as the golden age, the time when human beings lived in perfect alignment with truth and divinity.
+Sat Yuga is known as the golden age, the time when human beings live in perfect alignment with truth and divinity.
 People live for thousands of years, free from disease, fear, or greed.
 Life flows easily because everyone’s instincts are good and pure.
+People are naturally aligned with source, and thus have no need of organized religion.
 This is why it is sometimes called the “Age of Truth.”

-Dharma; the order of the world, or living in righteousness, is the cow.
+Dharma; the order of the world, or living in tune with source, is symbolised by the cow.
 In Satya Yuga, the cow stands on all four legs, steady and complete.
 Those four legs represent truthfulness, compassion, self-discipline, and purity.
 Because all four are strong, life itself is stable.
 There is no need for rules or kings to keep people in line.
-Goodness is was as natural as breathing.
+Goodness is as natural as breathing.

 The divine is something directly felt.
 People are so inwardly connected that meditation is their natural state.
 Self awareness comes as easily as going to sleep when tired or drinking water when thirsty.
 In this way, the entire world functions like one great spiritual community, with no need for temples or scriptures, because truth is already alive in every person.